Reviews You Can Rely On

 Our Verdict

 Our test team raved about the Armada Declivity 92 Ti.
 It contains just the right blend of flex, playfulness, and precision edge-to-edge to earn a Top Pick award as our favorite carving ski.
 In addition to the perfect blend of edge control and high-speed stability, it also exceeds the demands of a versatile all-mountain ski.
 It was a joy to tip up, flex, and glide through turns big and small, regardless of snow conditions or type of terrain.
 Perhaps its only fault is that it has the tendency to sink in powder – which, to be fair, is to be expected for a ski that measures merely 92 millimeters underfoot.
-Otherwise, the Declivity 92 Ti was competitive in all of our tests and only narrowly missed earning the top spot in our review of this year's best skis.
+Otherwise, the Declivity 92 Ti was competitive in all of our tests and only narrowly missed earning the top spot in our current review of men's skis.

 REASONS TO BUY